-- 1. Grades 6-8 students must wear Navy blue collared polo shirts. - 2.
-LaBrum is moving towards all students wearing Navy blue shirts. - 3.
-For the 20-21 school year, Grade 7 students are still permitted to wear light blue (powder blue) collared shirts. - 4.
-For the 20-21 school year, Grade 8 students are still permitted to wear white collared shirts. - Students also have the option of wearing a plain navy Hancock or LaBrum School t-shirt or LaBrum Gear t-shirt.
-NO OTHER Hancock/LaBrum t-shirts are permitted. - 6.
-When cold in the classroom, students may wear SOLID black, blue, white, or gray sweaters, fleeces, or crew neck sweatshirts over their uniform shirts.
+Hancock/LaBrum t-shirts are permitted.

+- 3. When cold in the classroom, students may wear solid black, blue, white, or gray sweaters, fleeces, or crew neck sweatshirts over their uniform shirts.
 These items cannot have any writing or stripes on them.
-Logos smaller than 1.5 inches are okay. - 7.
-LaBrum hoodies can be worn if hoodie passes are earned by students (schoolwide weekly incentive based on attendance & behavior). - 8.
-Student Council provides opportunities for students to purchase "LaBrum Gear" such as a LaBrum jacket or sweatshirt that may be worn. - 9.
+Logos smaller than 1.5 inches are okay. - 4.
+LaBrum hoodies can be worn if hoodie passes are earned by students (schoolwide weekly incentive based on attendance & behavior). - 5.
+Student Council provides opportunities for students to purchase "LaBrum Gear" such as a LaBrum jacket or sweatshirt that may be worn. - 6.
 On Dress Down days, students are expected to dress in a manner that is respectful to themselves and others.

-iii.
+ii.
 Student Bottoms

 - 1. Students are to wear khaki (tan) bottoms. - 2.
 Shorts can only be worn in the months of September, October, April, May or June.
 Shorts must fall to the knee. - 3.
 No jeans. - 4.
-No logos on the clothing are allowed with the exception of Hancock/LaBrum School Logo clothing. - iv.
+No logos on the clothing are allowed with the exception of - Hancock/LaBrum School Logo clothing.

+iii.
 Student Footwear

-- 1. Footwear may be shoes or sneakers.
+1. Footwear may be shoes or sneakers.
 Shoes must have rubber soles.
 No flip flops or open-toe shoes.
 No slippers or slip-on shoes without a full back.
+Sneakers are recommended footwear.

+iv.
+Gym

-Sneakers are recommended footwear. - v.
-Gym - 1.
-Grades 6-8 Students are to wear a navy gym shirt with SOLID navy, black, or gray sweatpants or leggings.
+1. Grades 6-8 Students are to wear a navy or gold gym shirt with SOLID navy, black, or gray sweatpants or leggings.
 Bottoms may not have stripes, be marbled, or mixed colors.
 Students must wear sneakers for gym.